|

 God's will is a choice, of sorts, in this world.
 It

 becomes a necessity in the world to come.
-The world
+The world to

-to come, Heaven in the hereafter sense, is called
+come, Heaven in the hereafter sense, is called

 "Paradise."
 Life there, we assume, will be

 trouble free and always in the presence of God.
+There

-always be carefree and joyful.
+be carefree and joyful.

 Do